Interfaith Reference Calendar

 Nineteen-Day Fast (Bahá'í) – During this period Bahá'ís go without food or drink from sunrise to sunset and set aside time for prayer and meditation.

-Holi (Hinduism) – This festival celebrates spring and commemorates various events in Hindu mythology.
+Holi (Hindu) – This festival celebrates spring and commemorates various events in Hindu mythology.

 Nowrúz (Zoroastrian) – A traditional ancient Iranian festival celebrating the first day of Spring and the Iranian New Year.
 Also celebrated as New Year's Day in Bahá'í tradition and marks the end of the nineteen-day fast.

-Palm Sunday (Christianity) – Observed the Sunday before Easter to commemorate the entry of Jesus into Jerusalem.
+Palm Sunday (Christian) – Observed the Sunday before Easter to commemorate the entry of Jesus into Jerusalem.

 Vaisakhi (Sikh) – The festival that celebrates the founding of the Sikh community as the Khalsa.

-Easter (Christianity) – This day celebrates the resurrection of Jesus.
+Easter (Christian) – This day celebrates the resurrection of Jesus.

 Festival of Ridvan (Bahá'í) – For 12 days (April 21 to May 2), Bahá'ís celebrate the period when Bahá'u'lláh resided in a garden and proclaimed his mission as God's messenger for this age.
 The Ninth Day of Ridvan marks the arrival of Bahá'u'lláh's family to the garden, and the Twelfth Day commemorates a journey toward Constantinople made by Bahá'u'lláh, 11 family members and 26 disciples.

-Yom Hashoah (Judaism) – "Holocaust Remembrance Day" memorializes the martyrdom of six million Jews who perished in the Holocaust.
+Yom Hashoah (Jewish) – "Holocaust Remembrance Day" memorializes the martyrdom of six million Jews who perished in the Holocaust.

-Ramadan (Islam) – A month of strict fasting from dawn until dusk in honor of the first revelations of the Qur'an to the Prophet Muhammad.
+Ramadan (Islamic) – A month of strict fasting from dawn until dusk in honor of the first revelations of the Qur'an to the Prophet Muhammad.

 Visakha Puja (Buddhist) – Marks the birth, spiritual awakening and death (nirvana) of the historical Buddha.